-Once your organization completes the Progress Report you will receive analytics from IHA which will give you a sense of where the greatest areas of opportunity are in your organization.
-Your data from the progress report will not be shared with anyone outside of your organization.
-From an analytic perspective, we organized the Progress Report into 10 key composite metrics:
+Within 3-4 months after your organization completes the Progress Report you will receive analytics from IHA that will give you a sense of where the greatest areas of opportunity are in your organization.
+Your data from the Progress Report will not be shared with anyone outside of your organization.
+From an analytic perspective, the questions from the Progress Report are organized into 10 key composite metrics:

-Racial Equity in Healthcare Progress Report: 10 Key Composite Metrics
+Analytics Section: 10 Key Composite Metrics